ho-thanh-und/tp/docs/DeveloperGuide.md

     * 2b1.
 QuickHire shows an error message.

+      Use case ends.

 ---

 **Use Case: UC04 -  Exiting the Application**

 **MSS**
-1. User requests the exit application
+1. User requests to exit the application
-1. QuickHire exits the user
+1. QuickHire exits the application

    Use case ends.